Sometimes, a structured approach to research can help to organize ideas and the way you think about information sources:

 5. Drafts & revisions (research librarians & learning commons)

-It is useful to factor in what sources you have access to and how they might guide you in your research.
+HIST 400 requires that you make significant use of core primary sources.
+Therefore, it is useful to also factor in what sources you have access to and how they might guide you in your research.
 You may need to shift your focus as you delve deeper into your topic and find available sources.

 - Are the sources you wish to use ones that you are able to fully study in the time you have to complete your research?